AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 The appearance is set with the {api:anychart.core.grids.Radar#stroke}stroke(){api}, {api:anychart.core.grids.Radar#evenFill}evenFill(){api}, and {api:anychart.core.grids.Radar#oddFill}oddFill(){api} methods.
 They are used to configure grid strokes and the fill of even- and odd-numbered cells.

-Here is a radar chart with strokes configured:
+Here is a radar chart with grid strokes configured:

 ```
 // configure the stroke of the radial grid